 These sums also assume that the existing foundations are sufficient with no requirement for further foundations or structural support.

-In terms of timescales, a typical bungalow loft conversion can be expected to take about six to eight weeks, although where a planning application is required or Party Wall Agreements have to be factored in you will need to add at least another couple of months to the overall programme.
+In terms of loft conversion timescales, a typical bungalow loft conversion can be expected to take about six to eight weeks, although where a planning application is required or Party Wall Agreements have to be factored in you will need to add at least another couple of months to the overall programme.

-But some bungalows were built with shallow roofs which can make conversion unfeasible.
+Some bungalows were built with shallow roofs which can make conversion unfeasible.